 In 2015, Susan founded Free to Roam Adventures to curate intentional gap experiences customized to meet the goals of individual clients.
-She enjoys working closely with clients to curate once in a lifetime experiences that challenge them and equip them with the confidence and motivation to relentlessly pursue future goals.
+She enjoys working closely with clients to curate once in a lifetime experiences that challenge them and equip them with the confidence and motivation to pursue their goals.
 Susan continues to travel part-time as a consultant for faculty-led study abroad programs, where she shares her expertise of engaging students in reflective learning.
-Susan resides in Nashville, TN and is a member of the American Gap Association's advisory committee.
+Susan resides in Nashville, TN and is a member of the Gap Year Association's advisory committee.

 Free to Roam Adventures is committed to upholding high standards of ethics and integrity in all of our work.

 - Free to Roam Adventures welcomes all people regardless of age, disability, gender, nationality, race, religion, sexual orientation, or socioeconomic status.

 - We do not accept commissions from any programs that we refer clients to.